xuelongmu/personal-website/content/gallery/antifreeze.md

 linkView = "https://xuelongmu.itch.io/antifreeze"
 +++

-I developed an FPS movement puzzler for the Unreal Spring Game Jam in June 2020.
-Titled Antifreeze, the core mechanic is freezing or melting objects using a Portal-inspired gun.
+I developed Antifreeze, an FPS movement puzzler, for the Unreal Spring Game Jam in June 2020.
+The core mechanic is freezing or melting objects using a Portal-inspired gun.
+I was responsible for the following aspects:

+- Environmental interaction using Blueprint Interfaces
+- Material shaders for water, ice, and freezing transition
+- Level design

 The game was developed over the course of five days with a team of three developers including myself, and it’s currently available for free download on [itch.io](https://xuelongmu.itch.io/antifreeze).
 You can also check out this gameplay clip!